Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Quantum skyrmion lattice phase

-{\bf Quantum skyrmion lattice phase.} After having discussed the properties of individual quantum skyrmions in the preceding paragraphs, we now turn to the phase diagram of the system.
-Our numerical technique makes it possible to reach system sizes much larger than that of individual skyrmions, which allows us to extrapolate towards a phase diagram in the thermodynamic limit.
-While the spin wave phase and the field-polarized phase remain unchanged when increasing the system size, at intermediate magnetic fields, the ground state for large lattices features a regular lattice of quantum skyrmions.
-Similar to their classical analogs, the individual skyrmions condense to a dense packing, and for larger system sizes we thus find quantum skyrmion chains and lattices, for which we plot examples in \cref{fig:lattices}.
+After having discussed the properties of individual quantum skyrmions in the preceding paragraphs, we now turn to the phase diagram of the system.
+Our numerical technique makes it possible to reach system sizes much larger than that of individual skyrmions, which in principle allows us to extrapolate towards a phase diagram in the thermodynamic limit.
+While the HS and the FP phase remain unchanged when increasing the system size, at intermediate magnetic fields, the ground state for large lattices features a regular lattice of quantum skyrmions (SKX).
+Similar to their classical analogs, the individual skyrmions form a dense packing, and for larger system sizes, we thus find quantum skyrmion chains and lattices, for which we plot examples in \cref{fig:lattices}.

-We elucidate the appearance and robustness of quantum skyrmion lattices as a function of external magnetic field, strength of DMI and perturbations of the form \cref{eq:HK} due to uniaxial anisotropy.
-For this calculation, we have concentrated on a regular triangular lattice consisting of $81$ sites ($L_1=L_2=9$), for which we obtain a single centered skyrmion for $B=J=-0.5D$ in the unperturbed case $K=0$ (see \cref{fig:three_phases_different_BC}).
-We relax the fine-tuned parameter lines of \cref{fig:three_phases_different_BC} by variations of $B$ and consider nonzero uniaxial anisotropy by increasing the absolute magnitude of $K$.
+We elucidate the appearance and robustness of quantum skyrmion lattices as a function of the external magnetic field, the strength of DMI, and perturbations of the form \cref{eq:HK} due to uniaxial anisotropy.
+For this calculation, we have concentrated on a triangular lattice with disk boundary conditions of diameter $L=9$ sites, for which we obtain a single centered skyrmion for $B=J=-0.5D$ in the unperturbed case $K=0$ (see \cref{fig:three_phases_different_BC}(e)).
+We relax the fine-tuned parameter lines of \cref{fig:three_phases_different_BC} by variations of $B$, $J$, and consider nonzero uniaxial anisotropies for $J<0$ by varying $K$.

+Based on our simulations, we predict the existence of three distinct quantum phases of our model: (i)~a region hosting helical spin spiral states ($\rm HS$) for weak field amplitudes, (ii)~a valley for field strengths of the order of $B\approx -0.5D$, which features a lattice formed by quantum skyrmions of radius $r\approx3a$ (${\rm SKX}_{3a}$), and (iii)~a field-polarized phase ($\rm FP$) where spins align parallel to the external field.